Parameters and Return Values

 andundefined

-can be passed to conditionally display the .riv file
+can be passed to conditionally display the .riv fileopts

 UseRiveParameters

-Most of these parameters come from the underlying web runtime configuration items for the Rive object.
-See the types here.
+Most of these parameters come from the underlying web runtime configuration items for the Rive object, with the exception of supplying a canvas

 UseRiveOptions